La Luna (Sarah Brightman album)

-La Luna (Italian and Spanish for "the moon") is the seventh album recorded by English soprano Sarah Brightman in 2000.
+La Luna (Italian and Spanish for "the Moon") is the seventh album recorded by English soprano Sarah Brightman in 2000.
 It was released under license by Nemo Studios to Angel Records.
 The album combines pieces written by classical and modern composers.
 It is the 17th top-selling classical album of the 2000s in the US, according to Nielsen SoundScan, and is Brightman's second highest seller in the country after her 1997 release Timeless/Time to Say Goodbye.
 Aside from the US, the album experienced its strongest sales in Asia, where it received a quintuple platinum certification in Taiwan and earned Brightman's first Gold award in Japan.

 Album information

-The classical pieces are "How Fair This Place" ("Здесь хорошо") by Rachmaninov; "Figlio Perduto", which is based on Ludwig van Beethoven's Symphony No. 7 Op.
-92, 2nd movement in A minor "Allegretto"; Solo Con Te (Handel - Dank Sei Dir, Herr); Aria "La Luna" from Opera Rusalka.

-With La Luna, Brightman combined elements of her traditional operatic background with her newer style of pop music.
-"Hijo de la Luna" (translating to "Son of the Moon" in Spanish) is a cover originally performed by the Spanish synthpop band Mecano.
-Written by Ennio Morricone, "La Califfa" is the title track of the 1970 Italian film with the same name.
+The classical pieces are "How Fair This Place" ("Здесь хорошо") by Rachmaninov; "Figlio Perduto" is based on the second movement "Allegretto" of Ludwig van Beethoven's Symphony No. 7; "Solo Con Te" is based on Siegfried Ochs' (attributed to Handel) Dank sei dir, Herr; "La Luna" is an adapted Italian version of the aria "Song to the Moon" from Dvořák's opera Rusalka.
+With La Luna, Brightman combined elements of classical singing with her newer style of pop music.
+Some of the covers included on this album are: "Hijo de la Luna" by Mecano, "Winter in July" by Bomb the Bass, "Gloomy Sunday" with lyrics by Sam M. Lewis, "This Love" by Craig Armstrong, and "He Doesn't See Me" (originally titled Elle ne me voit pas) by Jean-Jacques Goldman.
+"La Califfa", composed by Ennio Morricone, is the title track of the 1970 Italian film with the same name.
 The underlying concept of the album is the moon.